rewhowe/snapdragon/documentation/manual.md

 This function, "食べる" takes three parameters: "友達", "食べ物", and "道具".

+Parameters are passed by value, with the exception of a few specific built-in functions (see the section on "Built-In Functions" for more detail).
+Variables defined within outer scopes may be read, but cannot be written to.
+If a parameter or function variable shadows an outer variable, the function scope will retain its own copy.
+If you require values to persist after a function call, they must either be returned (described below) or stored in the special global `あれ` (see the section on "それ / あれ" for more detail).

 ※ The particles used to define the function become part of its signature.
 A function with the same name can be redeclared as long as its signature is different (overloading), with the exception of built-ins and special keywords.

 ### Returning